sudosoph/docs/content/dns/how-tos/configuring-a-new-domain.md

 ## Overview

 This guide will walk you through the steps needed to add a domain to an existing Section environment.
 For help understanding whether adding an new domain to an existing environment is best for your use case, please [visit this guide](/docs/platform/reference/new-app-or-env/).
-If you wish to set up an entirely separate application for this domain please follow the [getting started guide]({{< relref "getting-started/tutorials/going-live" >}}).
+If you wish to set up an entirely separate application for this domain or have reached this page without following the going live tutorial please see the [getting started guide]({{< relref "getting-started/tutorials/going-live" >}}).

 Note as well [the DNS guidelines for running multiple domains on one environment](docs/dns/reference/dns-with-multiple-domains/)